-Again, this is an approximate outline of successful retraining.
-MOST clients have spent LESS time with me than this timeline shows.
-However, it is my belief that players recover faster when carefully guided through the process.
-My definition of successful retraining is that the player performs without ANY dystonic symptoms and better (with more efficiency and ease) than they have ever performed prior to the onset of MD.
-A player can expect to experience continual improvement while still experiencing quite a LOT of ups and downs.
-Many clients will notice a “two steps forward, one step back” phenomenon especially in the early stages of retraining.
-This tends to diminish as the player gains more experience with efficiency.
+We consider a player successfully retrained when they are able to perform without ANY dystonic symptoms and with more efficiency than prior to the onset of MD.
+Most clients can expect an overarching continual improvement while still experiencing a “two steps forward, one step back” phenomenon, especially in the early stages of retraining.
+These ups and downs diminish as the player gains more experience with efficiency.
 It is extremely rare that a player makes no progress or has relapses.
-I have assisted more than 600 players and this experience has certainly assisted in the shortening of the recovery process
+We have assisted more than 1000 players and this experience has streamlined the recover process for our clients.

 The musician most likely to fully retrain:

-- Has an understanding of the cause of their Musician's Dystonia.
+- Has an understanding of the cause and remedy of their Musician's Dystonia.

 - Has an understanding of their retraining process.